9. Coordination, Collaboration & Communications

 Introduction

 Dozens of national, state, regional, and local environmental agencies and organizations work to protect and restore water quality through science, policy, management, education, and outreach.
-Improved local coordination and collaboration will catalyze synergies and efficiencies to achieve and sustain better water quality outcomes, faster.
+Improved local coordination and collaboration can catalyze synergies and increase efficiency to achieve and sustain better water quality outcomes, faster.

-Creating a regional Water Quality Consortium is an innovative way to coordinate strategic planning for water quality across agencies and organizations with local jurisdiction.
-Developing and coordinating funding across public and private sectors is also important.
+Creating a regional Water Quality Consortium is an innovative strategy to align water quality planning across agencies and organizations with local jurisdiction.
+Coordinating funding across public and private sectors is also vital.

 A common, publicly accessible website for data storage, visualization, and information sharing can raise awareness, understanding, and support for water quality protection and improvement.
-Strengthening the skills, resources, and networks of area water professionals will further elevate their efficacy and catalyze synergies within and among organizations.
-Ensuring best available science and information about cost-effective nutrient management strategies is accessible and comprehensible to policymakers can lead to more responsive and effective policies that restore and protect water quality.
+Strengthening the skills, resources, and networks of area water professionals will further elevate their effectiveness and foster collaboration within and among organizations.
+Making the best available science and cost-effective nutrient management strategies accessible and understandable to policymakers can lead to more responsive and effective policies that restore and protect water quality.

-Multiple benefits can be achieved by developing and delivering collaborative public education and outreach using local partnerships and networks, including leveraging of experienced education and outreach specialists, websites, email lists, snail mail lists, and annual festivals and events.
+Multiple benefits can be achieved by developing and delivering collaborative public education and outreach through local partnerships and networks, including leveraging experienced education and outreach specialists, websites, email lists, traditional mail lists, and community events.

 Activity 1:

 Continued water quality declines in local water bodies, especially in Sarasota County’s southern bays, are likely to be exacerbated by increasing development pressure.
-The potential for regulatory remedies reinforces the urgent need for a broad-based, regional consortium to examine water quality trends and implement timely solutions.
+The potential for regulatory remedies reinforces the urgent need for broad-based, regional coordination to examine water quality trends and implement timely solutions.

 Activity 2: